Linear and Sublinear Diversities: Linear and sublinear diversities

 For the converse, let $(\Re^k,\delta)$ be a linear semidiversity and define $\delta^*$ as in \eqref{eq:deltastar}.
-By Proposition~\ref{prop:dstar} the restriction of $\delta^*$ to nonempty compact convex subsets is Minkowski linear, monotonic and vanishes on singletons.
-From the proof of the main theorem in \cite{firey1976functional}, we have that, for all compact convex sets $K$,
+By Proposition~\ref{prop:dstar} the restriction of $\delta^*$ to nonempty compact convex subsets is Minkowski linear and monotonic.
+The Lipschitz property in Proposition~\ref{prop:dstar} part 5 means we can use \cite[Thm.\ 1.2]{rotem2021riesz} to obtain that there is a unique positive finite Borel measure $\nu$ such that

-for some positive finite Borel measure $\nu$ satisfying \eqref{eq:centroid}, and $\nu$ is the unique such measure.
-(See \cite[Thm 2.14]{rudinrealandcomplex} for details on the use of the Riesz Theorem in this case.)
-Now for any nonempty finite $A$, let $K = \conv(A)$.
-Since $\delta(A)=\delta^*(K)$ and $h_A = h_K$, the result follows for all nonempty finite $A$. \end{proof}

-In Figure~\ref{fig:linearMeasures} we depict the support for the measures corresponding to mean width (uniform on the unit circle), the $L_1$ diversity ($\pm e_i$), and the Minkowski diversity for a simplex kernel.
-The first two of these are easy enough to demonstrate.
-We prove the third example below, after we have a characterization of extremal linear diversities.